c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 6. when the client receives the same number of bytes that it has sent, it disconnects from the server
 7. when the server receives a special string, it stops listening

-<sub>The conversion between strings and bytes here is performed in UTF-8 encoding.</sub>
+<sub>The conversion between strings and bytes here is performed explicitly in UTF-8 encoding.</sub>

+In the following article, only simplified codes for the echo servers are provided.
+A link to the complete codes for echo servers and clients is provided in the conclusion.

 ### Blocking IO echo server